-The Cost of Buy to Let Insurance – the price you will pay for your landlord insurance will vary from insurer to insurer, most will require a fairly similar set of ‘underwriting information’ and based on your answers, a premium will be provided.
+The price you will pay for your insurance will vary from risk to risk, we will require a set of ‘underwriting information’ and based on your answers, we will provide a premium.
 The most important rating factors for this type of policy include the postcode, the rebuilding cost and the type of tenant that occupies the property.
 When phoning for your quotation or completing the online form, you should have a good idea of the rebuilding cost, if you are obtaining a loan on the property, this information will be provided by the lender, usually on the valuation report.
 It is vitally important that you insure for the full reinstatement cost of the property.
 Although buildings insurance is the most popular form of policy purchased by a landlord, there are a number of other covers which could be considered.
-There is no legal requirement to purchase any it is a matter of personal choice.
-The following are available:-
+There is no legal requirement to buy any insurance it is a matter of personal choice.
+The following covers are available from Assetsure

-Useful Buy to let Insurance Tips – most landlord buy to let insurance policies have their wordings based on a fairly standard home insurance wording.
-The perils are almost identical with the main alteration being that cover in respect of ‘loss of rent’ is insured – rather than ‘Alternative Accommodation cover’.
-It should be remember that cover under this type of policy will be provided for loss of rent caused by an insured peril such as a fire or a flood; it will not cover you for tenant default.
+Most buy to let insurance policies have their wordings based on a fairly standard home insurance wording.
+The perils are almost identical with the main alteration being that cover in respect of ‘loss of rent’ is insured – and not ‘Alternative Accommodation cover’.
+It should be remembered that cover under this type of policy will be provided for loss of rent caused by an insured peril such as a fire or a flood; it will not cover you for tenant default.
 If you are worried about loss of rent because of failure to pay the rent by the tenant, you will need a separate policy, typically referred to as a rent guarantee policy.

 The amount covered under a buildings insurance policy in respect of loss of rent is usually 20% of the sum insured, for example, if your sum insured is £125000, you will have a loss of rent sum insured of £25,000.
 Make sure this is adequate for your needs.
 Always check your policy wording carefully and make sure that there are no particular exclusions.
 When renting property many people worry about damage actually caused by the tenant, whilst it is possible to include Accidental Damage, it is not usual (although not impossible) to have cover for malicious damage by the tenant.
 Policy wordings are known to exclude damage caused by persons legally entitled to be in the property.
 So if the tenant manages to break the bath or wash basin or some glass in a door, then a claim can usually be made providing of course you follow your insurer’s claims conditions.
 However if you inspect the property and find that the tenant has daubed graffiti on all the walls, then this will not usually be a valid claim.

 When insuring landlord contents, you will only be able cover those items deemed to be landlords contents (those contents which you own and are supplied in relationship with the tenancy) If the tenant has any contents of his or her own, or any personal effects, they will have to make their own arrangements for cover.
-Under most landlord insurance policies,cover in respect of Theft is restricted to forcible and violet entry, so for a claim to be valid there must be signs of a break in.
+Under most buy to let insurance policies,cover in respect of Theft is restricted to forcible and violent entry, so for a claim to be valid there must be signs of a break in.
 When calculating your buy to let insurance premium, the same principles and criteria are usually applied to rating, the insurer will want to know the location of the property, its post code and the construction method employed.
 The rebuilding cost will also be required as will details of any previous claim.
 As well as these basic details, you may have to supply details of the tenant.
 Whilst personal details are not required, such as tenants name, age & occupation, you may have to confirm if they are working or on benefits or a student.
 You may also have to confirm if the tenancy agreement is between your self and the tenant or a third party & the tenant.
 This can have a great impact on the premium; generally speaking if you rent your property to a local authority or a housing association, the premium will be higher.
 Premiums for HMO’s (houses in multiple occupation) also tend to be more expensive to insure.

-Landlord buy to let insurance policies may come with certain extra conditions, not seen in a standard home insurance, you may have to confirm that you are letting the property with a rental agreement in force (such as a short hold tenancy agreement) and that you will be following all the rules and regulations relating to renting property, such as having the gas and electrics checked and making sure that the furniture reaches certain standards.
+Buy to let insurance policies may come with certain extra conditions, not seen in a standard home insurance, you may have to confirm that you are letting the property with a rental agreement in force (such as a short hold tenancy agreement) and that you will be following all the rules and regulations relating to renting property, such as having the gas and electrics checked and making sure that the furniture reaches certain standards.
 If you are intending to rent your property as a HMO (house in multiple occupation) there will be further safety requirements and you should discuss this with your local authority.